MathiasDarr/outdoor-rec-sam-vue/README.md

         - Routes for updating customer information

 * Vue Front End
-    * make requests to serverless API using axios
+    * Make requests to serverless API using axios
     * Authenticaition with a Cognito User Pool.
         - returns JWT tokens
     * Token is sent to lambda functions in Authorization header